-The principal financial risks to which the Group is exposed are interest rate, credit, foreign exchange, liquidity and funding risk.
-Each of these is considered below.
+Each of the principal financial risks to which the Group is exposed (interest rate, credit, foreign exchange, liquidity and funding risk) is considered below.

 Interest rate risk

 The primary market risk faced by the Group is interest rate risk.
 The net interest income and market value of the Group's assets are exposed to movements in interest rates.
 This exposure is managed on a continuous basis, within parameters set by ALCO, using a combination of derivative instruments, cash instruments (such as loans, deposits and bonds), and contractual terms within products and associated procedures.